 \textbf{Replays with Hybrid Optimization}.
 Both SFT and preference learning methods operate within the same optimal policy-reward subspace, positioning SFT as a special case of implicit reward learning~\citep{wang2025implicit}.
 Beyond the preference optimization, RL with SFT has been shown to increase capacity in LLM finetuning~\citep{ma2025learning}.
 In \S\ref{bias} we have explored the uncertainty of LLM experience, but what about preference optimization combined with SFT?
-Thus, in high replay number settings, we directly mix different proportions of SFT losses, allowing the policy model to learn $\mathbf{y}_w$ directly.
-Mathematically, given a preference loss\footnote{Our default optimizing loss is DPO, but this can be replaced at will, depending on scenarios.} $\mathcal{L}_{\text{DPO}}$ and an SFT loss $\mathcal{L}_{\text{SFT}}$, the hybrid optimization in each reply is
+Thus, in high replays, we directly mix different proportions of SFT losses, allowing the policy model to learn $\mathbf{y}_w$ directly.
+Mathematically, given a preference loss\footnote{Our default optimizing loss is DPO, but this can be replaced at will, depending on scenarios.} $\mathcal{L}_{\text{DPO}}$ and an SFT loss $\mathcal{L}_{\text{SFT}}$, the hybrid way in each replay is

-where $\theta$ denotes the parameter of the current policy $\pi_\theta$ and $\lambda$ is an SFT ratio.
-The $\mathbf{y}_w$ of the rollout is intuitively consistent with the reward throughout the iteration; hence, as the number of replays increases, so does our $\lambda$.
+where $\theta$ denotes the parameters of current policy $\pi_\theta$ and $\lambda$ is an SFT ratio.
+The rollout response $\mathbf{y}_w$ naturally aligns with higher reward signals throughout iterations; hence, as the number of replays increases, so does our $\lambda$.
 Formally, we set an initial value $\lambda_{\text{init}}=0$ that the first optimization is based on preferences only, and then for each optimization after a reset, the SFT ratio adjusts as $\lambda\gets \frac{\ell}{2L}+\lambda_{\text{init}}$.
 As this ratio grows, it was theoretically proven~\citep{tajwar2024preference} that the policy distribution slowly aligns with the expected distribution.
-And thanks to the reset strategy, the hybrid optimization slows down the primary bias in LLM.
+And thanks to reset strategies, the hybrid loss slows down the primary bias in LLM optimization.

-The novel combination of the two straightforward yet effective extended techniques allows LLM to not overfit but also to efficiently utilize the diversity of samples.
-Moreover, \modelname~is general and easy to plug into the mainstream off-policy LLM optimization with only minor modification, as detailed in Algorithm~\ref{overall_alg}.
-Next, we've conducted extensive experiments on various math and reasoning tasks to empirically validate \modelname's effectiveness.